 12.2 A termination of this agreement by the client is only effective if it is declared to the contractor in writing.
 The temporary workers hired out by the contractor are not authorized to accept notices of termination.

 13. Confidentiality and data protection

-The contracting parties undertake to keep confidential business and trade secrets that become known to you during the cooperation, both for the duration of the cooperation and after its termination.
-The duty of confidentiality does not extend to such knowledge that is accessible to everyone or that can be passed on without any disadvantage for the other party to the contract.
+The contracting parties undertake to keep confidential business and trade secrets that become known to you during the cooperation, both during the duration of the cooperation and after its termination.
+The duty of confidentiality does not extend to knowledge that is accessible to everyone or the disclosure of which is obviously without disadvantage for the other party to the contract.
 In case of doubt, however, technical, commercial and personal processes and circumstances that become known to the contractual partner in connection with the cooperation are to be treated as company secrets.
 In such cases, the other contractual partner is obliged, prior to disclosure to third parties, to obtain permission from the management of the contractual partner concerned as to whether a certain fact is to be treated confidentially or not.

-13.1 The contracting parties mutually undertake to comply with the statutory data protection provisions.
-The contractor assures that a corresponding agreement is made in the employment contract with employees who are assigned to be hired out.
+13.1 The contracting parties mutually undertake to comply with the statutory provisions on data protection.
+The contractor assures that a corresponding agreement is made in the employment contract with employees who are to be hired out.
 The client must keep the contractual conditions of the cooperation, in particular the hourly rate, confidential to third parties.
 This does not apply to cases in which he is legally entitled or obliged.